Drupal is a free and open-source content-management framework

 There are thousands of different options within the fast-growing repository of contributed Drupal modules.

-3. The Blocks & Menus level: Blocks often provide the output from a module or can be created to display whatever you want and then can be placed in various spots (Regions) in your template (theme) layout.
+They represent the innovation and collaborative effort of everyone from individuals to large corporations. - The Blocks & Menus level: Blocks often provide the output from a module or can be created to display whatever you want and then can be placed in various spots (Regions) in your template (theme) layout.

 Blocks can be configured to output in various ways, as well as only showing on certain defined pages, or only for certain defined users.